dimonets/aws-ai-chatbot/README.md

 Sample commands with extra parameters:
 * `npx cdk synth -c upload-documents=true -c deploy-instance=true`
 * `npx cdk deploy -c upload-documents=true -c deploy-instance=true`

+## Destroy command
+After you are done with this demo, don't forget to remove all deployed infranstructure, by running command:
+* `npx cdk destroy`

 ## Run application in browser
 After successfull deployment with `npx cdk deploy` there will be an output like: